Ten Years (2015 film): Legacy

-The film remains a subject of discussion in the Hong Kong society, especially after the rise of pro-democracy movement in 2019, which bred concerns of diminishing civil rights in the city.
-Commentators said the plots became reality as time pass.
-Beijing imposed national security law in Hong Kong to crush the demonstrations and "stop the chaos" in 2020, coinciding the events imaged in Extras.
-The Hong Kong legislatures passed another security ordinance in 2024.
-The film was banned in Hong Kong after the security law was imposed.
+The film remains a subject of discussion in the Hong Kong society as concerns of diminishing civil rights in the city grew.
+Commentators said the plots became reality as time passes on.
+At the start of the pro-democracy movement in 2019, Leung Ling-kit, who demanded the resignation of Chief Executive Carrie Lam, fell to his death in Admiralty.
+Director of Self-immolator Kiwi Chow said part of the plot in his film had become reality.
+A year later, Beijing imposed a national security law in Hong Kong to crush the demonstrations and "stop the chaos", coinciding with the events imagined in Extras.
+The Hong Kong legislature passed another security ordinance in 2024.